 - Analysis of value transfer on actual portfolios

-- Support of quantitative analysis and risk groups in implementation (based on more than two years of internally developed research and systems)
+- Support of quantitative analysis and risk groups in implementation (based on more than five years of internally developed research and systems)

 - New models development